 Follow us on Instagram @moonhoneytravelers for hiking and travel inspiration!

-Tree House Hideaway: Hochleger Chalet Resort in Zillertal, Tyrol, Austria
+Hochleger Chalet Resort in Zillertal, Tyrol, Austria

-HochLeger is a secluded chalet resort in Aschau, high above Zillertal Valley, in Tirol, Austria.
+HochLeger is a secluded chalet resort in Aschau, high above Zillertal Valley, in Tyrol, Austria.
 Set in the mountains, at an elevation of 1054 meters, Hochleger offers peace and quiet along with sweeping views of Zillertal.

 The chalet resort is made up of 4 chalets and 3 tree lofts.
 The chalets vary in size and can accommodate 2 – 10 people (depending on the chalet), while the tree lofts are far smaller and are only suitable for 2 people.